Golden Sceptre: Ball Dahlia Tubers

 Browse our other Ball Dahlias or our full range of Dahlias here.

 All dahlias do best in deep rich soil with good drainage in a sunny spot.
-If it is windy they will need staking.
-They are greedy, thirsty plants so will need watering in dry spells, and they will always flower that little bit better if there is a bit of soluble food in the watering can once every couple of weeks.
+If it's windy they'll need staking.
+They're greedy, thirsty plants so will need watering in dry spells, and they'll always flower that little bit better if there is a bit of soluble food in the watering can once every couple of weeks.

 In the mixed border, their golden yellow colour will sit well with other late-season perennials with warmer-toned flowers.